SaxionSmartCities/netmobiel-platform/netmobiel-planner-ejb/doc/design.md

 For finding potential stops for car to public transport of vice versa, we make a copy the public transport graph in OpenTripPlanner.
 The copy is regularly updated by a scheduled refresh operation.
 For obvious reasons, the refresh must be timed after finishing the update of OTP.

 ![Planner OTP Data Class Diagram](Planner-OTP-Data-Class-Diagram.png)

+## Shout-Out Plan
+The Planner Service supports an innovative type of trip plan: The Shout-Out.
+A shout-out is basically a request for a ride.
+The shout-out is implemented as a trip plan that has not completed yet.
+Drivers can propose a ride by submitting a driver trip plan.
+The traveller can confirm one of the offered rides, thereby automatically cancelling the remaining proposals.
+From then on the trip plan has completed and is closed.

+[^1]: A real-time algorithm to solve the peer-to-peer ride-matching problem in a flexible ridesharing system, Neda Massoud, R. Jayakrishnan, Transportation Research Part B 106 (2017) 218-236.